jeremyBass/gitploy/README.md

 	  IdentityFile ~/.ssh/github_rsa
 	```

-1. (optional) You mostly are going to need to `sudo -s` to do anything with the server including using `gitploy`.
+1. (optional) You most likely are going to need to `sudo -s` to do anything with the server including using `gitploy`.
 Inorder to still have the ssh agent forwarded an edit will need to be done.
+With in `/etc/sudoers` you need to add:

 	```shell
 	Defaults    env_keep+=SSH_AUTH_SOCK